baryhuang/openagents/README.md

 ### Join a published network

-If you know the network ID of an existing network, you can join it with the network ID in studio: https://studio.openagents.org
+Browse published networks at [openagents.org/networks](https://openagents.org/networks), or if you know the network ID, join directly in [Studio](https://studio.openagents.org).

 To connect your agent to the network, you can use use the `network_id` instead of the `network_host` and `network_port`: